 A brand, as defined by the American Marketing Association, is “a name, term, design, symbol, or any other feature that identifies one seller’s goods or services as distinct from those of other sellers.”
 In other words, your brand is what sets you apart from your competition and conveys who you are as a business, product, or service.

 Branding is the process of implementing your brand.
-Branding should happen across your employee base, across all marketing and advertising platforms, and show up in every interaction you have in relation to your company whether internal or external.
+Branding should happen across your employee base, all marketing and advertising platforms, and every interaction you have in relation to your company, whether internal or external.

-Elements of branding can be seen and felt across everything you do.
-A brand encompasses everything from your company colors, and logo, to your mission, vision, values, tagline, and more.
+Elements of branding can be seen and felt across all aspects of what you do.
+A brand encompasses everything from your business colors and logo to your mission, vision, values, tagline, and more.
 If you have been in business for a while, your company has likely created a brand image (even if you did not set out to do it intentionally).
 By solidifying your brand and sharing it with your employees, you can create consistency and allow your brand to shine through in everything you do.

 For example, your brain likely conjures images of a certain company when you think of a checkmark.
-The Nike tagline “Just Do It” conveys more than shoes or sportswear, it tells the story of athletes and builds a narrative that the consumer can place themself in that is more than Nike itself.
+The Nike tagline “Just Do It” conveys more than just shoes or sportswear.
+It tells the story of athletes and builds a narrative that the consumer can place themselves in that is more than Nike itself.
 This is the power and potential of a brand.

-As mentioned above, branding encompasses more than just a logo and some colors.
-A brand evokes the story you tell, what makes you different, and what draws people to your company over others.
+As mentioned above, branding encompasses more than just a logo and colors.
+A brand should evoke the story your business tells, what makes you different, and what draws people to your company over others.
 Important branding elements include:

-Building a strong brand image and story allows you to scale, pivot, and establish yourself in your industry.
+Building a strong brand image and story allows your business to scale, pivot, and establish itself within its industry.
 You can tell your brand narrative and sell more than just a product.
-Creating a brand allows your marketing team to tell a cohesive story, gives your company a strong foundation, and allows you build meaningful relationships with customers.
+Creating a brand allows your marketing team to tell a cohesive story, gives your company a strong foundation, and allows you to build meaningful relationships with customers.

 Consider, for example, what motivates your own purchase decisions.
 Are there certain companies that you return to time and time again?
 In these cases, it is likely the brand story and evocation that resonates with you in some way.

-shares that branding helps make your business memorable.
+HubSpot shares that branding helps make your business memorable.
 Our team has worked hard to develop consistent brand images and features across all Bit-Wizards items.
 If you see a local billboard, drive by the office, or get a pen from the team, you will quickly recognize the branding patterns that are present.
-The next time you see a social post or hear an advertisement on the radio about Bit-Wizards, you are certain to immediately recognize the brand and associate the services we offer.
+The next time you see a social post or hear an advertisement on the radio about Bit-Wizards, you will likely immediately recognize the brand and associate the services we offer.

-Once you establish your brand, it’s time to share it with the world!
+Once your business establishes a brand, it’s time to share it with the world!
 Start by walking your employees and team through the brand.
 Your team will be the day-to-day representatives and voices for your brand, so they need to understand and embody it.